reputage/reputation-api/README.rst

 Overview
 ========

 The reputation API is a simple API implemented in Python 3.6 using the Falcon API framework.
 It has a POST and a GET endpoint.
-Data sent in a POST to the API, is stored in the database, and processed asynchronously.
+Data submitted by POST to the API, is stored in a database and processed asynchronously.
 Processed data can be requested using the GET method.
-Processed reputation data for any given reputee includes clarity, clout, and reach scores and confidence.
+Reputation data for any given reputee includes information on clarity, clout, and reach.

 Installation
 ============